 It’s not always rainbows and sunshine.
 It will require some persistence and hard work at times, but when you confront roadblocks, setbacks, failures, or inconveniences in your plan, you’ll be much better at rolling with the punches and finding humor in the mishaps.

-4. Overcome Your Fears
+6. Overcome Your Fears

 “Being brave isn’t the absence of fear.
 Being brave is having that fear but finding your way through it.”- Bear Grylls

-I remember worrying about getting lost on a hike, getting attacked by animals, being bitten by poisonous spiders in our sleep, but like most fears, the fears of the outdoors are often irrational.
+I remember worrying about getting lost on a hike, getting attacked by animals, or being bitten by poisonous spiders in our sleep, but like most fears, the fears of the outdoors are often irrational.

 You can do it.
 Address your fears.
-Accept them as normal human emotion.
+Accept them as normal human emotions.
 Get to the root of what the actual fear is that you are struggling with.
 Logically decide if it’s a real risk or a phantom one.
 If it’s something that is unlikely to happen, set it aside, and go be brave.

 You’ll be amazed at what you’ll discover!